Rudolph Maté: In Europe

-His next collaboration with Dreyer was Vampyr (1932).
-The entire film was shot on location with numerous scenes shot in Courtempierre, France.
-During filming, Maté had shot some scenes that appeared blurry and fuzzy, after natural light had accidentally shone into the camera lens.
-Dreyer accepted the results, and had a gauze placed .9 m in front of the camera to recreate the effect.
-In addition, Maté collaborated with Fritz Lang and René Clair while in France.
-His reputation in Europe made him one of the most requested cinematographers that he accepted a contract with Fox Film Corporation.
+In the United States

 In 1935, Maté moved to Hollywood, working on his first American film titled Dante's Inferno (1935).
 A year later, Maté left Fox Film to work on Dodsworth (1936) for Samuel Goldwyn.
 A few years later, Goldwyn selected Maté as his in-house cinematographer, replacing Gregg Toland who decided to become a wartime film director.
 He was nominated for the Academy Award for Best Cinematography in five consecutive years, for Alfred Hitchcock's Foreign Correspondent (1940), Alexander Korda's That Hamilton Woman (1941), Sam Wood's The Pride of the Yankees (1942), Zoltan Korda's Sahara (1943), and Charles Vidor's Cover Girl (1944).